-People with cancer and their families might feel especially worried about the virus, as cancer and its treatment can lower your ability to fight infection.
+When you have cancer, you and your loved ones might feel especially worried about coronavirus.
+This is because cancer and its treatment can lower your ability to fight infection.

 What is coronavirus?

 Coronavirus mainly spreads from person to person.
-This happens when someone who has the virus sneezes or coughs, or it might be that they talk loudly or sing, which releases tiny droplets into the air.
-These droplets can reach anyone who is nearby and they can get the virus.
+This happens when someone with the virus coughs, sneezes, talks, or sings, releasing tiny droplets into the air.
+These droplets can reach anyone who is nearby, and they can get the virus.

 Am I at more risk of becoming unwell because I have cancer?